nathanwoulfe/Clip/README.md

 ## Getting started

-Install Clip via NuGet: `Install-Package Clip.Umbraco`.
+Install Clip: `dotnet add package Clip.Umbraco` or `Install-Package Clip.Umbraco`.

 After restarting your site, you'll find a new node in the settings tree - 'Content Creation Rules'.

 The view allows adding rules for user groups and content type limits.

-These values are stored in the UmbracoKeyValue table, nice and easy and no need for custom tables.

 ## Contributing